Biennial Collaborative Agreement (BCA) 2018-2019

 Programmatic priorities for collaboration

-The collaboration programme for 2018-2019 as detailed in Annex is based on the country-specific needs and WHO regional and global initiatives and perspectives and was mutually agreed and selected in response to public health concerns and ongoing efforts to improve the health status of the population of Croatia.
+The collaboration programme for 2018–2019 as detailed in the Annex is based on the country specific needs and WHO Regional and global inititatives and perspectives.
+It was mutually agreed and selected in response to public health concerns and ongoing efforts to improve the health status of the population of Romania.
 It seeks to facilitate strategic collaboration enabling WHO to make a unique contribution.
 The programme budget outputs and deliverables are subject to further amendments as stipulated in the Terms of Collaboration of the BCA.
-A linkage to the related Sustainable Development Goals targets and Health 2020 is provided for every programme budget output, as described in Annex.
+A linkage to the related Sustainable Development Goals targets and Health 2020 targets is provided for every programme budget output, as described in Annex.